Hello everyone, I'm Nela, and I play on the computer for a living.

 Feedback is useful if it provides new information.
 Collect information in advance and reduce the need for feedback.

 You can do it via interview or a questionnaire, that’s up to you.
+(Watch my other talk How to encourage constructive design feedback for more info.)

 The second mistake designers make is: